 I read Anthem and found it wonderful, insightful, inspiring.
 At the back of the book, there were advertisements for two other books of hers: The Fountainhead and Atlas Shrugged.
 Within the year, I’d bought and read The Fountainhead.

-It did what books are supposed to do; it changed me.
+The Fountainhead did what books are supposed to do; it changed me.
 It changed my life, my outlook, my views, my method of thinking.
 And then I read Atlas Shrugged.
+It is a powerful and moving story of what happens when the people who really run things go on strike.

 It was followed by We The Living.
 The cover of We The Living (by Nick Gaetano) was one of the most haunting pictures I had seen for a long time.